ifm/ifm3d-examples/ovp8xx/python/ovp8xxexamples/core/README.md

 The usage of the deserializer is the same for all the deserializable buffers: create the object, and call the deserialize function.
 Follow the example code, `deserialize_rgb.py` for an example on deserializing the `RGBInfoV1` buffer.

+## `deserialize_imu.py` and `imu_data.py`

+The IMU data can only be accessed with firmware versions 1.4.X or higher, and ifm3d version 1.5.X or higher.

+These two examples show how to retrieve IMU data from the device and how to deserialize it.

 ## `diagnostic.py`
 The script `diagnostic.py` contains helper functions for retrieving diagnostics when requested or asynchronously.